Murder of Alianna DeFreeze: Aftermath

-Hundreds of people attended DeFreeze’s funeral on February 11.
+Hundreds of people attended DeFreeze's funeral on February 11.

 Shortly after the murder, DeFreeze's mother became homeless.

-DeFreeze’s family began a nonprofit foundation in her name called the Alianna DeFreeze Let’s Make A Change Foundation.
+DeFreeze's family began a nonprofit foundation in her name called the Alianna DeFreeze Let's Make A Change Foundation.
 The foundation works to address the issues of abandoned homes, help children obtain safe routes to school, and address domestic violence, homelessness, and police-community relations.

 In January 2019, DeFreeze's parents filed a wrongful death lawsuit in the Cuyahoga County Court of Common Pleas naming the Cleveland Metropolitan School District, E Prep and Village Prep Woodland Hills, Friends of Breakthrough Schools, the City of Cleveland, the man who owned the abandoned house where the crime occurred, murderer Christopher Whittaker, and others as defendants.
-The lawsuit claims that there was a system in place in which administrators at E Prep would send an automated message notification to parents to alert them about news involving their children, including unexcused absences.
+The lawsuit claimed that there was a system in place in which administrators at E Prep would send an automated message notification to parents to alert them about news involving their children, including unexcused absences.
 DeFreeze's parents were signed up to receive text messages in the case of their daughter's unexcused absence but did not receive any such notification, only finding out about her absence at 4:00 pm after she did not make it home.

-The lawsuit alleges that the school was aware of DeFreeze’s absence but did not contact her parents.
+The lawsuit alleged that the school was aware of DeFreeze's absence but did not contact her parents.
 If DeFreeze's parents had been notified immediately or within a reasonable time, she might have been located before being raped, tortured, and murdered.
-The lawsuit also alleges that the school lied when they said they tried to send an alert but failed and that they should have been immediately concerned about DeFreeze's absence because of her developmental disability and because it was uncharacteristic of her to miss school.
-The lawsuit states that because of the defendants' negligence, DeFreeze’s last hours "were spent in excruciating, paralyzing, debilitating and unthinkable physical and mental pain."
-The lawsuit also claims that the City of Cleveland and city employees failed to monitor abandoned properties and prevent illicit activities from occurring in them and names the owner of the house where the murder occurred, saying that he failed to maintain, operate and monitor it.
-DeFreeze’s family is seeking fifteen million in damages.
+The lawsuit also alleged that the school lied when they said they tried to send an alert but failed and that they should have been immediately concerned about DeFreeze's absence because of her developmental disability and because it was uncharacteristic of her to miss school.
+The lawsuit stated that because of the defendants' negligence, DeFreeze's last hours "were spent in excruciating, paralyzing, debilitating and unthinkable physical and mental pain."

+The lawsuit also claimed that the City of Cleveland and city employees failed to monitor abandoned properties and prevent illicit activities from occurring in them and named the owner of the house where the murder occurred, saying that he failed to maintain, operate and monitor it.
+DeFreeze's family sought $15 million in damages.
 In March 2019, the DeFreezes filed an amended complaint, which E Prep moved to dismiss.
-E Prep argued that it is immune from liability due to its status as a political subdivision.
+E Prep argued that it was immune from liability due to its status as a political subdivision.
 The trial court denied the motion, and E Prep appealed to Ohio's Court of Appeals for the Eighth District, which ruled in their favor.
 In January 2022, DeFreeze’s family received a $1 million settlement in connection with the lawsuit filed against her school and the city.